-Cordocentesis — also known as percutaneous umbilical blood sampling — is a highly specialized prenatal test in which a sample of the baby's blood is removed from the umbilical cord for testing.
+Cordocentesis — also known as percutaneous umbilical blood sampling (PUBS) — is a diagnostic prenatal test in which a sample of the baby's blood is removed from the umbilical cord for testing.

-Cordocentesis can be used to detect certain blood conditions and infections.
-Cordocentesis can also be used to deliver blood transfusions and medication to a baby through the umbilical cord.
+Cordocentesis is usually done after week 18 of pregnancy.
+The test can be used to detect certain genetic disorders, blood conditions and infections.
+Cordocentesis can also be used to deliver blood transfusions or medication to a baby through the umbilical cord.

 - Grace D, et al. Training for percutaneous umbilical blood sampling during Maternal Fetal Medicine fellowship in the United States.
 Prenatal Diagnosis.
 2009;29:790.

 - Cunningham FG, et al. Prenatal diagnosis.
 In: Williams Obstetrics.
 24th ed.
 New York, N.Y.: The McGraw-Hill Companies; 2014. http://www.accessmedicine.com.
 Accessed Aug.
 14, 2015.

 - Collins SL, et al. Prenatal diagnosis: Types and techniques.
 Early Human Development.
 2012;88:3.

 - Fischbach FT, et al. Prenatal diagnosis and tests of fetal well-being.
 In: A Manual of Laboratory and Diagnostic Tests.
 9th ed.
 Philadelphia, Pa.: Lippincott Williams & Wilkins; 2014.